 Find out more about the Northumberland National Park.

 You can’t take a trip to Northumberland and not experience a trip out to the Farne Islands for some nature spotting.
 Puffins, kittiwakes and guillemots are amongst many of the species of birds nesting here.

 Daily boat trips take place from Seahouses and these will typically take a boat trip around the well-loved islands (there are 28 Farne Islands in total) before landing on Inner Farne.
 You can take a look around the National Trust site (usually for around an hour) and see the breeding birds up close.

-Has this inspired you to pay a visit to Northumberland this May?
-Cottages in Northumberland have a range of family-friendly holiday cottages that are perfect for a half-term holiday or a weekend break.
+Has this inspired you to pay a visit to Northumberland this year?
+We have a range of family-friendly holiday cottages that are perfect for a half-term holiday, summer holiday or a weekend break.
 Whether you are looking to stay in a coastal retreat near the beach or a rural country cottage near Northumberland National Park, take a look and start planning your next family adventure today.